Synthetic Decomposition for Counterfactual Predictions: Synthetic Decomposition for Counterfactual Predictions

-Minimum wages are one of the most prevalent and widely debated policies for the labor market.
-When studying the effects of counterfactual raises in minimum wages on employment, rather than past raises, the literature often uses search-and-bargaining models (e.g., \cite{Flinn:06:Ecma, Ahn/Arcidiacono/Wessels:11:JBES, Flinn/Mullins:15:IER}).
+Minimum wages are among the most widely debated labor market policies.
+When studying the effects of a counterfactual raise in a minimum wage on employment, rather than past raises, the literature often uses search-and-bargaining models (e.g., \cite{Flinn:06:Ecma, Ahn/Arcidiacono/Wessels:11:JBES, Flinn/Mullins:15:IER}).
 In Section \ref{sec: empirical app}, we carefully rewrite the model of \cite{Ahn/Arcidiacono/Wessels:11:JBES} to fit our framework.
 We give a brief overview here.

-Let $Y_{i,j} \in \{0,1\}$ denote the employment status of worker $i$ after a match with firm $j$, $X_{i}$ as worker $i$'s observable characteristics (age, race, etc.), $\underline{W}_k$ as the prevailing minimum wage in region $k$ that $i$ is subject to, and $U_{i,j}$ as a match-specific unobservable (shocks, unobserved types) drawn from a CDF $F_k$.
+Let $Y_{i,j} \in \{0,1\}$ denote the employment status of worker $i$ after a match with firm $j$, $X_{i}$ as worker $i$'s observable characteristics (age, race, etc.), $\underline{W}_k$ as the prevailing minimum wage in region $k$ that worker $i$ is subject to, and $U_{i,j}$ as a match-specific unobservable (shocks, unobserved types) drawn from a CDF $F_k$.
 As we explain in Section \ref{sec: empirical app}, the wage generation in \cite{Ahn/Arcidiacono/Wessels:11:JBES} can be written as:

-where $\beta_k \in (0,1)$ is a parameter that represents the worker $i$'s bargaining strength in region $k$, $M_{ij}$ is the match productivity drawn for worker $i$ with firm $j$.
-We parameterize the generation of $M_{i,j}$ as follows:
+where $\delta_k \in (0,1)$ is a parameter that represents the worker $i$'s bargaining strength in region $k$, $M_{i,j}$ is the match productivity drawn for worker $i$ with firm $j$.
+Following \cite{Ahn/Arcidiacono/Wessels:11:JBES}, we parameterize the generation of $M_{i,j}$ as follows:

+where $U_{i,j}$ is independent of $X_i$.
 The employment indicator, $Y_{i,j}$, equals one if the match surplus is higher than the wage: